GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the Survivalist medkit acts as a sphere so you can heal people above/below you
 - the weak points on dead mobs can be destroyed
 - when using a medkit with the No Regen/Hard To Earn/Fragile Armor directives, use Perfectly Efficient to save medkits
-- when your health is depleted, you have a 1-2s buffer (not in PVP) to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage
+- when you're down to 1 HP, you have a 1-2s buffer (not in PVP) to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage
 - you can donate resources from the Projects tab on your map
 - you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB
 - you can kill enemies stuck behind doors with the Oxidizer Chem Launcher
 - you can let medics revive mobs to farm Headhunter stacks
+- you can read chat more easily by enabling high contrast (Settings > Accessibility > High Contrast UI)
 - you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: Firefly)
-- you can see additional outlines when using radius-based skills by enabling color blind mode (Chat Settings > Accessibility > Color Blind Mode), making it easier to use such skills
+- you can see additional outlines when using radius-based skills by enabling color blind mode (Settings > Accessibility > Color Blind Mode), making it easier to use such skills
 - you can skip real-time cutscenes by dodge rolling or aiming
 - you can use armor plates or enemy skills to "extend" Negotiator's Dilemma copy damage
 - you can use drones to farm Memento trophies